 If you need some help on trying to find out where to dine, you cannot go wrong with meandering along the Maria-Theresien Strasserestaurants and bars.
 Here are also some additional helpful dining and drinking suggestions:

 1 Day in Innsbruck

-- Innsbruck Information / City Tower
+- Innsbruck City Tower

 - Goldenes Dachl & Museum

-- Innsbruck Aldstadt for more exploring, shopping and lunch
+- Innsbruck Aldstadt exploring, shopping, and lunch

-- Dom zu St. Jakob (Cathedral of St. James) – free
+- Dom zu St. Jakob

-- Hofburg Palace / Hofgarten
+- Hofburg Imperial Palace (free on Sundays)